 Elaine Chen is a Senior Lecturer at the MIT Sloan School of Management.

-Elaine is a seasoned startup executive and consultant with a unique background spanning product development and product management.
-She teaches entrepreneurship, leadership, primary market research and product development to engineering, MBA, and EMBA students.
-Specific areas of focus include: disciplined entrepreneurship, startup fundamentals, leadership and team development in a startup setting, lean startup, customer development, user and buyer persona development, and the application of ethnographic techniques for planning and conducting primary market research.
+Elaine teaches entrepreneurship, leadership, primary market research, and product strategy and development to engineering, MBA, and EMBA students.
+Specific areas of focus include: disciplined entrepreneurship, corporate entrepreneurship, leadership and team development, lean startup, customer development, and innovation management in an existing enterprise.